Teen Issues Treated with Therapy at Shepherd’s Hill Academy

 Student Success Rate

 Teens who have entered our program and graduated have gone on to do great things with their life.
-You can visit the Academic Statistics for Graduates page to see information on what teens have been able to accomplish through SHA.
+You can visit the Graduation Statistics page to see information on what teens have been able to accomplish through SHA.
 For more resources, visit our Resources page.

 If you have any questions about our programs or approach, please do not hesitate to call us at (706) 779-5766